linamy85/ChatInYourFxxxxxxTerminal/README.md

 1. Go to https://docs.mongodb.com/manual/administration/install-community/
 2. Follow the instruction and get mongodb for your OS.
-3. Use `mongod` to make sure your mongo can be accessed via port 21017.
+3. Use `mongo` to make sure your mongo can be accessed via port 21017.

 ### Build server
 ```